 We are on the cusp of a new immersive industry, one that has the potential to fundamentally change the human experience.
-As we usher in the virtual and augmented realities industries - estimated to top $120 billion in the next few years, for the first time, we have the power to bring to life alternate realities which model and support entire new ways of interacting, exploring and relating to others.
+As we usher in the virtual and augmented realities industries - estimated to top $120 billion in the next few years, for the first time, we have the power to bring to life alternate realities which model and support entire new ways of interacting, exploring and relating to others. when combined with associated emergent technologies, examples include: Artificial intelligence, Robotics, Blockchain, Cryptocurrency, this potential can be exponentially magnified.

 While research clearly shows that a diversity of unique voices and histories are one of humanity’s greatest strengths, inequality is on the rise.
 We must create solutions that address gaps in access and opportunities.
 Now is the time to spark authentic conversations toward action orientated inclusion in the real world and in the immersive future.